RogueArt/overwrkd/README.md

 # About

-Pom is a customizable pomodoro timer that comes in various flavors.
-It can be used as either a CLI tool or as a desktop GUI tool and it's platform compatible with all major operating systems.
-More information will be added as Pom reaches version 1.0.0.
+Overwrkd is a GUI application that helps you take proper breaks and prevents you from overworking.
+It can be used a Daemon that notifies you to take a break or a GUI app that shows you how it's tracking what kind of work you're doing.
+It's platform compatible with all major operating systems and can be used as a web app.
+More information will be added once Overwrkd reaches version 1.0.0.

 Pom is meant to be an improvement over the current loop timer I'm using.
 See [here](https://github.com/RogueArt/loop-timer/) for my **Windows only** loop timer.